btcpayserver/btcpayserver-doc/RegisterAccount.md

 ![BTCPayRegister1](img/BTCPayRegister1.jpg)

 ### Configuring e-mail
 It's recommended that server admins [configure SMTP settings](FAQ/FAQ-ServerSettings.md#how-to-configure-smtp-settings-in-btcpay).
-E-mail setups enables easier password reset for the instance users in case of a forgoten credentials.
+E-mail setup enables easier password reset for the instance users in case of forgotten credentials.

 To allow other users to access your server, you need to enable registration in Server Settings > Policies.